SRFIs extend the Scheme programming language. You can help. Start by joining the discussion on one of our mailing lists. Learn more.

 ) and return value(s) (values-checked

 ) checking/coercion are provided.
-Syntax sugar like lambda-checked
+Syntax sugar like define-checked

 is added on top.